Clarias nigricans

 Clarias nigricans is a species of clariid catfish.
 It is only known from the Mahakam River in eastern Borneo.
 The eel-like catfish of this region were long assumed to belong to the widespread species Clarias nieuhofii but examination of 6 specimens purchased from a fish market in Samarinda in 1999 and preserved specimens from the same location revealed consistent and distinctive differences indicating a separate species.

 This is an elongated catfish up to 30.8 cm (12.1 inches) standard length.
 Compared to C. nieuhofii it has a "neck" distinctly narrower than the head, giving the head an egg-shaped appearance when viewed from above or below and the overall colour is much darker: purplish grey with much fainter white spots arranged in one row below the lateral line instead of two.
+It is a omnivore.